 We get paid nothing unless we successfully recover benefits on your behalf

 As a veteran disability claim moves forward, particularly into the appeals process, the complexity of what’s required to obtain VA benefits increases dramatically.
 Eventually, a claim may be formally heard in court.
-The VA says in its online and printed literature that a veteran pursuing an appeal should obtain legal help.
+The VA says in its online and printed literature that a veteran pursuing an appeal should obtain help.

 Federal law also specifies:

-- How much an attorney may charge
+- How much an attorney or advocate may charge

-George Sink, P.A.
-Injury Lawyers charge a contingency fee, which means fees are charged only if we recover past-due benefits for the veteran.
+Disabled Vets charge a contingency fee, which means fees are charged only if we recover past-due benefits for the veteran.
 Then, we accept an agreed-upon percentage of the amount awarded as past-due benefits.

 The percentage charged for individual cases may be based on factors the VA considers when determining whether fees are reasonable, including: